cloudmesh-community/sp19-222-100/project-report/report.md

 :wave: I really want a discussion on why you think political data can be predicted using AI/ML, provide some resources and discuss why it is important to bridge politics and data driven politics.

-:o: this report is duplicated and should be removed, allso it indicats smaller numbers of people

 | Mercedes Olson      Jarod Saxberg
 | mercolso@iu.edu     jsaxberg@iu.edu
 | Indiana University